wickerlabs/calllogs/README.md

 	}

 **Step 3**.
 Handle permissions (For API 23+)
-> For those using targeting API 23+, you should handle the runtime permissions for READ_CONTACTS and READ_CALL_LOG.
+> For those targeting API 23+, you should handle the runtime permissions for READ_CONTACTS and READ_CALL_LOG.
 As a reference check  out the sample app in the repository.
 Other than that, permissions are automatically added to the manifest file.

 Usage
 -------------